A writing tool for MBA essays

 A sample goals paragraph

-Here is the kind of short-term goal paragraph the pipeline produces when a candidate pastes in a real career history — in this case, a supply-chain analyst at a consumer packaged goods company pivoting into tech product management.
+Here is the kind of short-term goal paragraph this workspace helps you draft when you paste in a real career history — in this case, a supply-chain analyst at a consumer packaged goods company pivoting into tech product management.

 My short-term goal after the MBA is a product manager role at a mid-sized B2B software company whose customers are the operations teams I have spent the last four years inside.
 I know the workflows supply-chain analysts actually use, I know the points in the planning cycle where the existing tools stop being useful, and I know the language procurement leads use when they are evaluating software.
 What I do not yet have is the product management toolkit — user research, roadmap prioritization, technical collaboration with engineering — and the two-year MBA is the most efficient way to acquire it without leaving the problem space I already understand.